 This is by no means an all-inclusive list, but rather a brief set of names to illustrate the fact that an artist does not have to be limited by their disability, and having a disability does not mean one cannot pursue their artistic dreams.
 Canadian artist, Eliza Chandler, director of Tangled Arts + Disability comments on this fact:

 “Typically when galleries and theatres think about including disabled people, it is as an audience,” Chandler says.
-“Thinking about how to have wheelchair users in your audience is different than thinking about how we might include disabled people as producers of culture—as performers and artists and musicians.”
-Chandler notes that, on the upside, there is increasing interest from museums and other organizations about improving accessibility—but it needs that crucial shift in perspective.
-“While there is this big push to make things accessible, I think it is quite focused on audience more than artwork.”
+“Thinking about how to have wheelchair users in your audience is different than thinking about how we might include disabled people as producers of culture—as performers and artists and musicians,” Chandler notes that, on the upside, there is increasing interest from museums and other organizations about improving accessibility—but it needs that crucial shift in perspective.
+“While there is this big push to make things accessible, I think it is quite focused on the audience more than artwork.”

 The current reality in Canada as it is in many countries around the world is that a high percentage of people with disabilities are either unemployed or under-employed.
 But, this doesn’t hold true for everyone.
-Here is an inspirational story on one individual who would not allow her disability to interfere with her intent to live the creative life:
+Here is an inspirational story on one individual who would not allow her disability to interfere with her intent to live a creative life:

 “Mary Verdi Fletcher was born with Spina Bifida.
 She came from a house of actors and dancers and was determined to become a dancer herself.
 Impossible, you say?
 She is a tiny woman with strong arms who uses a manual wheelchair.
-Working in the face of much discrimination, she took classes in dance, and over time she founded Professional Flair and Dancing Wheels.
+Working in the face of such discrimination, she took classes in dance, and over time she founded Professional Flair and Dancing Wheels.
 Today this wheelchair dance company tours the world and trains dancers with disabilities that would seem to restrict their ability to dance.”